Karl Shapiro: Death and legacy

 By 1984, Shapiro began to divide his time between California and an apartment in the Manhattan Valley section of the Upper West Side of Manhattan, where he initially spent at least half the year.
 He became a full-time resident of New York in 1994.
 In 1985, Richard Tillinghast of The New York Times Book Review asserted that Shapiro had become "more a name than a presence," and he obtained a settlement from the American Medical Association after the organization "mistakenly included him in a list of writers who had committed suicide."
 As early as 1978, Shapiro had been erroneously characterized as a "late U.S. poet" in a New York Times crossword puzzle clue.

 He died at a New York City hospice, aged 86, on May 14, 2000.
 Survivors included his third wife, Sophie Wilkens (m.
 1985), along with three grandchildren and one great-grandchild.
 More recent editions of his work include The Wild Card: Selected Poems Early and Late (1998) and the John Updike-edited Selected Poems (2003).
-His last work, Coda: Last Poems, (2008) was recently published in a volume organized posthumously by editor Robert Phillips.
+His last work, Coda: Last Poems, (2008) was published in a volume organized posthumously by editor Robert Phillips.
 The poems, divided into three sections according to love poems to Wilkens, poems concerning roses, and other various poems, were discovered in the drawers of Shapiro's desk by his wife two years after his death.